 Do AML/CTF obligations apply if betting is done by means other than cash (such as by credit, chips or tokens)?

-Receiving or accepting bets is a designated service under the AML/CTF Act, regardless of whether the bet is done by cash, or on credit or by using chips or tokens.
+Receiving or accepting bets in the course of carrying on a gambling business is a designated service under the AML/CTF Act, regardless of whether the bet is done by cash, or on credit or by using chips or tokens.

 What types of gaming machine activities are captured as designated services?